ZiggyCreatures/FusionCache/docs/AGentleIntroduction.md

 ## 📞 Events ([more](Events.md))

-There's a comprehensive set of events to subscribe to regarding core events inside of a FusionCache instance, both at a high level and at lower levels (memory/distributed layers).
+There's a comprehensive set of events to subscribe to regarding core events inside of a FusionCache instance, both at a high level and at lower levels (memory/distributed levels).

 Read more [**here**](Events.md).